2019 Sri Lankan presidential election: Prior to the election

-Poll prediction
+Opinion polls

-Both main candidates have had their own surveys carried out with the results claiming victory for each of them.
-Earlier circulated polls prediction which was claimed done by National Intelligence Service was proved false and manipulated.
+Both main candidates conducted their own surveys, with the results claiming victory for each of them.
+Previously circulated polls which were claimed to be conducted by the National Intelligence Service were later proven to be false and manipulated.

 Nominations

 Sri Lanka Podujana Peramuna (SLPP)

 After the landslide victory they won at the 2018 local elections, the newly formed Sri Lanka Podujana Peramuna intended to field their own candidate in the presidential election, with Chamal, Basil and Gotabaya (all brothers of former president Mahinda Rajapaksa) being mentioned as potential candidates.
 Calls for Gotabaya Rajapaksa to run were made even though he was ineligible to run due to his possession of foreign citizenship.
 Basil also held foreign citizenship and was therefore ineligible.

 Chamal Rajapaksa had also signaled his potential candidacy saying he would "willingly consider it if the party nominates him as the next presidential candidate", soon after the announcement made by his brother.
 Chamal Rajapaksa was unsure whether to contest from the SLFP or the SLPP but preferred a candidate that had the support of both parties.

 On 12 January, Gotabaya announced he was ready to run in the elections if he had the support for it, though his announcement stunned senior SLPP leaders.
 Gotabaya Rajapaksa was a leading government figure during the final stages of the Sri Lankan Civil War and the development processes of the Colombo metropolitan area and the Northern Province.

 In March, Chamal denied that neither him nor Basil would contest but avoided commenting on Gotabaya.
 Meanwhile, the SLPP announced that they favoured Gotabaya unless someone better is found.

 Gotabaya Rajapaksa already had a well organized campaign promoting him and according to D. B. S Jeyaraj, the Rajapaksa family had chosen to support Gotabaya as the candidate and that he would renounce his US citizenship.

 Gotabaya Rajapaksa announced he would run for presidency on 11 April, six days after the 2019 Sri Lanka Easter bombings.
 On 11 August, Mahinda Rajapaksa and the SLPP officially announced that his brother Gotabaya would be its presidential candidate, while Mahinda would run as his prime ministerial candidate.